Wallet Empty from Keeping Up with Your Friends?

 It’s an accepted practice in the weight loss world.
 Stay away from friends who overeat and dine on junk food, so that you don’t do the same.
 But did you also know the same applies to your finances?
 Hang out with people who value a frugal, financially responsible lifestyle, and you’ll be more likely to save and spend wisely.
 Spend a lot of time with spendthrifts, and you’ll soon be in debt.

-Peer pressure is strong when it comes to spending and saving—no matter your age.
+Peer pressure is intense when it comes to spending and saving—no matter your age.
 Think back to school.
-Most likely you’ll recall that the most “popular” kids often had the most expensive stuff, and everyone else was green with envy.
+Most likely, you’ll recall that the most “popular” kids often had the most expensive stuff, and everyone else was green with envy.
 And that doesn’t stop when we become adults.
 Many perfectly reasonable people who know better succumb to spending fever and take on a debt blob trying to keep up with the neighbors.

 How do your friends spend?

 Take an objective look at the financial behavior of those with whom you spend the most time.
 What do they do with their money?
 What do they say about money?
 How do they feel about saving and investing for the future?

 If analyzing the finances of those close to you seems a bit extreme—keep this in mind.
 Your social network has more impact on your finances than you may realize.
 If those people you spend a lot of time with often engage inexpensive activities, chances are you also spend right along with them—no matter what you promise yourself.
 Just like a dieter will swear to stay away from donuts, going into a donut shop with friends is likely to lead to a slip-up.

 Even more important than how your friends spend money is how they view saving and investing.
 If they believe in living for the moment and don’t think about or plan for their financial future, they’re not going to understand when you discuss your financial plans, and they certainly won’t offer valuable advice and encouragement.
 For you to achieve your dreams, you need people in your life who understand and share your vision and support and encourage you.